Visan1/portfolio/README.md

 **Software Developer Freelancer at 100Devs (_January 2022 — June 2023_)**
-- Created simple home pages for local small and medium sized businesses utilizing HTML, CSS, and JavaScript
+- Created simple home pages for local small and medium sized businesses utilizing JavaScript, HTML, CSS
 -	Collaborated with a team of developers to build modern and responsive web applications
 - Built semantically structured full stack web applications
 -	Applied agile methodologies such as SCRUM for project management